 Which Betting Apps Are Legal in Your State?
 The 2026 Availability Map

-The four market types
+The five market types

 | Market type | What it means | States |